Join our online Community

 In its 1995 Doe v.
 Gomez decision, the Minnesota Supreme Court ruled that women have an absolute "right" to abortion.
 The Court also ruled that taxpayers must pay for abortions performed on women who cannot afford them.
 Consequently, our state’s abortion policy is the most extreme in the nation!

 The result?
-More than 62,000 unborn babies have been aborted.
-Prior to this action by the Court, Minnesota taxpayers annually paid about $7,000 for an average of 23 abortions that threatened the life of the mother or in pregnancies resulting from rape or incest.
-In 2011, taxpayers paid $1.2 million for 3,693 abortions, according to the Minnesota Department of Human Services.
+More than 65,000 unborn babies have been aborted.
+Prior to this action by the Court, Minnesota taxpayers annually paid about $7,000 for an average of two dozen abortions that threatened the life of the mother or in pregnancies resulting from rape or incest.
+In 2012, taxpayers paid $822,000 for 3,571 abortions, according to the Minnesota Department of Human Services.
 This chart illustrates the expense Minnesota taxpayers have incurred while funding abortions and the extreme nature of the funding mandate.

 Abortion on demand—even if Roe falls!